Subbico/LunarVape/README.md

 ### User Issues
 If its not the supposed utility at fault, please try some troubleshooting steps.
 1. Deleting the Lunar Vape folder in your executor's workspace (WITH THE GAME CLOSED).
-2. Making sure you have connection to [the main loadstring](https://raw.githubusercontent.com/AtTheZenith/LunarVape/main/Loader.lua).
+2. Making sure you have connection to [the main loadstring](https://raw.githubusercontent.com/Subbico/LunarVape/main/Loader.lua).
 3. Ensuring no external script is conflicting with vape.

 ## Developers & Credits
-[AtTheZenith](https://github.com/AtTheZenith) - Lead maintainer of the LunarVape fork - @atthezenith on Discord
+[Subbico](https://github.com/Subbico) - Lead maintainer of the LunarVape fork - @Subbico on Discord
 <br/>
 [null-wtf](https://github.com/null-wtf) - Maintainer of the LunarVape fork - @null.wtf on Discord
 <br/>